AdeloreSimiloluwa/kubeflow-scenarios/deploying-kubeflow-with-ksonnet/jupyter.md

 The server launcher allows you to configure additional options, such as resource requirements.
 In this case, accept the defaults and click **Spawn** to start the server.
 Now you can see the contents of the Docker image that you can navigate, extend and work with Jupyter Notebooks.

 Under the covers, this will Spawn a new Kubernetes Pod for managing the server.
-View this using `kubectl get pods`{{execute}}
+View this using `kubectl get pods -n ${NAMESPACE} jupyter-admin`{{execute}}

 ### Working with Jupyter Notebook